How Many Standard Drinks Are In A Mixed Drink

 Approximations and Practical Considerations

-While the detailed calculation provides a reasonably accurate estimate, it's important to acknowledge the limitations:
+While the detailed calculation provides a reasonably accurate estimate, don't forget to acknowledge the limitations:

 • Ingredient Variability: The ABV of liquors can vary slightly between brands.